bakiro/services-manager/README.md

   3) Run it type ./services-manager.py

-  For global use you can run copy the file in the folder /usr/bin/
+  For global use you can copy the file in the folder /usr/bin/

     Example: sudo cp service-manager.py /usr/bin/service-manager

   Run simply type services-manager in the terminal

 # License